-- Debt Service Ratio: County policies require that the amount of debt service not exceed 10.0% of annual governmental revenues. - Unassigned Fund Balance: Unexpended funds available to finance future operating or to provide for unforeseen expenditures. - Actual Revenues as Percent of Estimates: Highlights the accuracy of the County revenue estimates.
+- Debt Service Ratio: County policies require that the amount of debt service not exceed 10.0% of annual governmental revenues or 13.0% of general fund plus fire and rescue levy fund expenditures. - Unassigned Fund Balance: Unexpended funds available to provide sufficient working capital and a margin of safety to address local and regional emergencies without borrowing. - Actual Revenues as Percent of Estimates: Highlights the accuracy of the County revenue estimates.
 Accurate estimates enable better planning of expenditures and service delivery. - Bond Rating: The rating is a reflection of the commercial financial marketplace's perception of the economic, administrative, and character strengths of the County.